 Mechanism of Action: HIV-1 entry inhibitor.
 Monomeric DAPTA (mDAPTA) is a reformulated monomeric form of peptide T ([D-Ala1] Peptide T Amide; DAPTA), a synthetic octapeptide compound derived from the gp120 V-2 region of HIV.
-Peptide T is a selective CCR5 co-receptor antagonist that prevents viral entry by directly binding to the CCR5 co-receptor and subsequently inhibiting the interaction between HIV-1 gp120 and CCR5.4-7In vitro, mDAPTA has been shown to inhibit the release of CXCR4- and CCR5-tropic HIV from CD8-depleted peripheral blood mononucleated cells (PBMCs) isolated from HIV-uninfected patients and HIV-infected patients with viral load less than 50 copies/mL.8
+Peptide T is a selective CCR5 co-receptor antagonist that prevents viral entry by directly binding to the CCR5 co-receptor and subsequently inhibiting the interaction between HIV-1 gp120 and CCR5.4-7In vitro, mDAPTA has been shown to inhibit the release of CXCR4- and CCR5-tropic HIV from CD8-depleted PBMCs isolated from HIV-uninfected patients and HIV-infected patients with viral load less than 50 copies/mL.8

-Half-life (T½): In a Phase I study involving participants with AIDS or AIDS-related complex (ARC), peptide T demonstrated biphasic plasma kinetics following intravenous (IV) or intranasal (IN) administration, with a first compartment half-life of 30 to 60 minutes and a second plasma clearance time of 4 to 6 hours.10
+Half-life (T½): In a Phase I study involving participants with AIDS or AIDS-related complex (ARC), peptide T demonstrated biphasic plasma kinetics following intravenous (IV) or intranasal (IN) administration, with a first compartment half-life of 30 to 60 minutes and a second compartment plasma clearance time of 4 to 6 hours.10

 Metabolism/Elimination: In a Phase I study, participants with AIDS or ARC received peptide T via IV or IN administration.
 After administration, the drug could not be detected in urine.10

 Resistance: In a small study of 11 HIV-infected participants receiving peptide T either alone or in combination with their current ART for up to 32 weeks, no obvious CCR5 to CXCR4 co-receptor shift occurred, and treatment-resistant viruses did not emerge.11

 Study Identifier: Not available

 Phase: Not available

-Study Purpose: The purpose of this study was to evaluate the antiviral and immunological benefits of peptide T
+Study Purpose: The purpose of this study was to evaluate the antiviral and immunological benefits of peptide T.

-Study Population: Long-term HIV-infected participants with stable viral loads.
+Study Population: Participants were long-term HIV-infected participants with stable viral loads.
 Participants were either treatment-naive or treatment-experienced.